Skip to content

 Investor Visa

 Processing time: 15–20 days.
-Full investor visa guide β†’
+Full investor visa guide →

 Work Visa for Employees

-Hire foreign employees by sponsoring their work visas.
-The process involves a labour permit from the Ministry of Labour and visa processing through the Royal Oman Police.
+Hire foreign employees by sponsoring their work visas through a labour permit from the Ministry of Labour and visa processing through the Royal Oman Police.
+Full work visa guide →

 License Renewal Requirements

 Commercial Registration: Valid for 3 years.
 Renewal through MoCIIP.
+Investment License, Chamber of Commerce Membership, Tax Certificate, Permit License: All require annual renewal.

 We offer renewal services to ensure your company stays compliant year after year.
-Contact us for renewal support β†’
+Contact us for renewal support →

-Frequently Asked Questions About Company Formation in Oman
+Frequently Asked Questions

 Can foreigners own 100% of a company in Oman?